abgox/PSCompletions/README.md

 -   Starting with version 3.0.0, the completion menu UI offered by this module is used.
     -   If you like the language's built-in completion menu, please run `psc ui theme powershell`.
     -   > Due to the poor use of the UI in `Windows PowerShell`, the language's built-in completion menu will continue to be used.
--   you can use the commands under the `psc ui` to change the style and config.
+-   you can run the commands under the `psc ui` to change the style and config.

 ### About special symbols in Completion Description